 - Purchase a gift wrap storage system that hangs up inside of a closet

-- Use a pegboard system that helps organize all of your gift wrap accessories
+- Use a pegboard system as a gift wrap organizer

-Get creative with how you use the space that you have in creating a system that will work for you and your family.
-I also like to make sure that it isn’t so organized and complex that my kids couldn’t get into it and wrap a gift themselves.
+Get creative with how you use the space that you have in creating a system and storage that will work for you and your family.
+I also like to make sure that it isn’t too complex so my kids can wrap presents themselves.
 They love to wrap presents, especially my daughter, and as long as she knows how to put everything away where it goes, I’m fine with that!

 Clean Out Existing Gift Wrap

 My first tip is to go through your existing gift wrap and declutter the things that you already have.
-When I went through this process, I found several rolls of wrapping paper that had a few mere inches of wrapping paper but it was taking up a ton of room at my station.
+When I went through this process, I found several rolls that had mere inches of wrapping paper on them but they were still taking up a ton of room in my gift wrap storage.

-Some of them were not worth keeping in some of them were.
-But the idea behind it is to get rid of gift wrap that you no longer like or that is too damaged and wrinkled that you wouldn’t be willing to gift it to someone else.
+Some of them were not worth keeping while some of them were.
+But the idea behind it is to get rid of gift wrap that you no longer like or that is too damaged and wrinkled that you wouldn’t be willing to use for someone else.

-Just because you get rid of it doesn’t mean that you automatically throw it away.
-Just put it in your donation pile or offer it up to a neighbor if it’s not too damaged.
+Just because you get rid of it doesn’t mean that you’re automatically throwing it away.
+Donate it or offer it up to a neighbor if it’s not too damaged.
 Otherwise, check to see if any of the paper can be recycled.

-As you go through your existing gift wrap, this will give you a good idea of the remaining items that you need to get.
-Most likely you’re almost out of tape, or your scissors are dull, or all of your tissue paper is wrinkled beyond recognition.
+As you go through your existing paper, this will give you a good idea of the remaining items that you need to get.
+Most likely your scissors are dull or all of your tissue paper is wrinkled beyond recognition.
 Take note of all the things that you are low on and stock up on these gift wrapping supplies.

-The main idea behind the gift wrapping station is to be fully prepared even for last-minute gifts that you are preparing for somebody.
+The main idea behind the gift wrapping station is to be fully prepared even for last-minute gifts.
 There have been several years that we have sat down to wrap a few last-minute gifts on Christmas Eve only to realize that we were completely out of tape.
 It’s the worst!

-It doesn’t mean that you need to go out and buy an excess of gift wrap supplies but just have enough supplies so that you will be prepared.
-And it’s not like you’re buying supplies that you wouldn’t have needed to buy anyway, you’re just thinking ahead.
+It doesn’t mean that you need to go out and buy an excess of gift wrap supplies – just have enough supplies so that you will be prepared.
+Here’s what you should have on hand:

 - Wrapping Paper